brown-band/website/pages/scripts/1967-1968/fall/colgate.md

 :sd[band plays.]

-> _The “????” is blanked out in the copy I have access to — JF_
+:script-note[The “????” is blanked out in the copy I have access to — JF]